 As with many things, there are gray areas when it comes to violations of academic integrity.
 Sometimes, a violation is not as obvious or might only be an honest mistake.
 Therefore, there are two procedures for dealing with possible violations of academic integrity: The Individual Review, conducted by faculty members, and the Honor Code Review, conducted by the members of the Honor Council.
 The Honor Code Review is regulated in the Honor Code.
 The Individual Review is described in the Faculty Handbook.

-The Honor Council is proposing some changes to the Honor Code in order to clarify it and to improve the efficency of the Honor Council.
-You can read the proposed changes here.
+The Honor Council proposed some changes to the Honor Code in order to clarify it and to improve the work of the Honor Council.
+You can read the proposed changes.